AOEpeople/StackFormation/README.md

       bar: 43
 ```

-### Structuring your stacks
+### Structuring your blueprints

-Structure your stacks including all templates and other files (e.g. userdata) in "modules".
+Structure your blueprints including all templates and other files (e.g. userdata) in "modules".
 StackFormation will load all stack.yml files from following locations:
 - `blueprints/*/*/blueprints.yml`
 - `blueprints/*/blueprints.yml`